- Updated on August 13, 2020

 Definition of quality of life

-Quality of life definition is nearly impossible since various groups of people imply and value various parameters and their significance in possible definition of quality of life.
+Quality of life definition is nearly impossible since various groups of people imply and value various parameters and their significance in the possible definition of quality of life.
 In addition, life quality can be applied to an individual, society, or social group.
-However, most people would agree that there are certain factors that indicate poor or low quality of life in an individual, group, or society.
+However, most people would agree that there are certain factors that indicate the poor or low quality of life in an individual, group, or society.
 For example, poverty, high crime rates, illiteracy, high infant mortality, high rates of divorces, stress, addictions, wide prevalence of chronic diseases, and low life expectancy are all factors that reflect low life quality.
 They are also called quality of life indicators.
 Based on such general ideas, it is possible to introduce quality of life as an integrative factor that could be subjectively measured using certain criteria.

 Quality of life research

 Clinical experience of over 160 Soviet and Russian doctors suggests that virtually all above-mentioned negative factors are connected, on a physiological level, with low body oxygenation due to ineffective breathing patterns that became very common in the general population during last several decades.
 Consider medical facts.

 Health-related quality of life includes factors related to sleep, exercise, digestion, and other individual health parameters, abilities and choices.
 While many people understand that health related quality of life gets worse with the development of chronic diseases, very few people can pinpoint the key factor that controls this process.
 Why do modern people have much worse overall health, worse sleep, more problems with digestion, and significantly less fitness than our predecessors living 3-4 generations ago?

 While there are dozens of medical studies that found that modern people have greatly reduced results for the body-oxygen test, we can consider the cause of low body oxygenation in modern people since there are studies that measured changes in minute ventilation rates during the previous century: